allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ![Lazy Loading mobile requests](/img/articles/2022-10-21-lazy-loading-with-mbox/lazy-loading-mobile-requests.png)

-Most users do not scroll down, and loading the whole screen has wasted our resources.
+Most users do not scroll down, and preparing the entire homepage at once was an unnecessary use of our resources.

 The Allegro app measures **First Meaningful Paint (FMP)** for screen content.
 This metric tells us how fast the primary content is visible to the user.